-- they are contrary to the requirements of good faith - meaning they must be designed, negotiated and entered into with the consumer in a fair and open way
+- It is contrary to the requirements of good faith - meaning it must be designed, negotiated and entered into with the consumer in a fair and open way.

-- they cause a significant imbalance between the rights of the retailer and consumer to the detriment of the consumer
+- It causes a significant imbalance between the rights of the trader and consumer to the detriment of the consumer.

 All contract terms, including core terms, must be in plain and intelligible language otherwise you can challenged them as being unfair.